 troll falls hike staircase

-Marmot Falls Is our favourite part of this hike!
+Marmot Falls Is our favourite part of the Troll Falls hike!
 It offers a very unique experience with the ability to get behind a frozen waterfall.
 With eyes wide-open, Sylas loves taking in all the different sounds and sights that come with being in this cave-like atmosphere.

 troll falls hike family hike behind frozen waterfall